lucyfer3k/wan-monitor-worker/README.md

 - https://nbailey.ca/post/wan-ping-monitor-influxdb/

 #### TODO
-1. Persist InfluxDB data and check if first config exists (at the moment data is lost on influxdb restart)
+- Persist InfluxDB data and check if first config exists (at the moment data is lost on influxdb restart)
-2. Create 1 script that runs all other stuff